 You'll find information about how to find books, search for articles, and about the many services Alkek has to offer you.
-Alkek Librarians are available to help you via Ask-A-Librarian.
+Alkek Librarians are available to help you via Ask Us!.
 Bibliotherapy materials are available throughout the Library but are in a number of locations and collections.
 This guide will help you find material for use as part of bibliotherapy.

 According to the Greek historian Diodorus Siculus, a potential of bibliotherapy has been known since Egyptian times.
 King Ramses II ordered an inscription “House of Healing for the Soul” to be put above the entrance to the royal chamber where books were stored.
 The term “Bibliotherapy” was first coined by Samuel Crothers in 1916, while the idea of using reading or books as a means for therapy and healing has been traced back to the middle ages.

 Merriam-Webster Dictionary defines bibliotherapy as "the use of selected reading materials as therapeutic adjuncts in medicine and psychiatry; also, guidance in the solution of personal problems through directed reading."
 This definition was also adopted by the Association of Hospital and Institution Libraries, a former division of the American Library Association, in 1966.
 Bibliotherapy material is used by teachers, counselors, therapists, psychologists, clinicians, psychiatrists, registered nurses.